Fraud Blocker

 Embark Cairns, Australia

-Board at 4:00pm for a 5:00pm departure.
-Enjoy afternoon tea on board and a chance to meet fellow travelers as the ship sets sail northwards.
-This evening join guests and the friendly crew at the captain’s welcome drinks and sit down to the first of many delicious dinners.
+Arrive at Trinity Wharf (berth to be advised) at 4:00pm, where there is time to settle into your stateroom before your 5:00pm departure.
+This evening, join guests and the friendly crew at the captain’s welcome drinks and sit down to the first of many delicious dinners.

 Accommodations